leo0514/vpc-on-classic-network/using-vpn.md

 Here is what the scenario looks like (with some VMs added in each VPC):

 ![VPN for IBM VPC](images/vpc-vpn.svg "VPN for IBM VPC"){: caption="Figure: VPN for IBM VPC" caption-side="top"}

+While the diagram above does not show them, the VPN Gateways use Floating IPs (FIPs) to communicate across regions.
+This means that the encrypted traffic will traverse the public internet and will incur charges.
+{: note}

 ### Example steps
 {: #vpn-example-steps}